Windsor Clan Pulls A Fast One

-The proposed change in the form of public handouts was announced in October.
-Chancellor George Osborne said the feudal family would be allowed 15% of the Estate’s profits by means of a "Sovereign Support Grant", in place of the current annual handouts known as the "Civil List".
+Announcing the new deal for the Windsors Chancellor George Osborne said the feudal family would be allowed 15% of the Estate's profits by means of a "Sovereign Support Grant", in place of the previous annual handouts known as the "Civil List".
 He described the 15% Windsor cut of Estate income as "an indicative figure" and said there would be safeguards to limit the family's income.
 The National Audit Office will also be able to examine the new grant.

 But this form of handout would end the current limited public scrutiny of the Windsor finances that their dependence on the "civil list" grants gives.
 According to the Daily Mail it will send £68m a year streaming into the family's bank account.
 If present trends continue they would also be guaranteed an annual increase".

 The huge size of the payments would result from the development of offshore wind farms.
 The seabed on which they will be based is public property owned by the Crown Estate.
 Wind farm owners pay the Estate a fee to run cables across the seabed and a percentage of the income from electricity generation.

 The Estate says that its profits from the wind farms could reach £100m a year, giving £15m annually to the family.
 However, industry experts told the Mail that by 2020 income could reach £250m, £37.5 of which would be passed on to the Windsors.
 In total their 15% of Crown Estate profits would amount to £68m, more than double the handout at the time the new deal was agreed.